LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module1/materials/exercises/countdown/README.md

 [Go back to Prep for Class 2](../../class2-prep)
 # Exercise: Countdown

-Write a program that performs an epic countdown from a user-specified integer:
+In a file called `countdown.c` write a program that performs an epic countdown from a user-specified integer:

 ```
 $ ./countdown